 Bamboo Flooring– Eco friendly and renewable, bamboo too, can resemble the costlier hardwood flooring.
 It’s very strong but not as durable as hardwoods and will not withstand repeated refinishes.

-We focus on keeping our customers happy.
+We focus on keep our customers happy.